Born 23th May 1876 in Ilkeston, Derbyshire.

 Household: living with wife Ciss born 7 August 1877 and son Harold, a joiner’s labourer, heavy work.

 Living at 77 Bingham Road, Radcliffe at date of death.
 His wife Ciss died in 1949.
-Their son Harold served with the Royal Artillery in World War II and was taken prisoner by the Japanese on 15th February 1942.
+Their son Harold served with the Royal Artillery in World War II and was taken prisoner by the Japanese on 15th February 1942 in Singapore.
 He died on 11th May 1944.
 For more information see Radcliffe on Trent Local History

 Reasons for inclusion on the Radcliffe on Trent Roll of Honour